andytriboletti/openspace-swift/README.md

 •International Space Station model is from NASA https://solarsystem.nasa.gov/resources/2378/international-space-station-3d-model/

-•The images are from https://pexels.com or https://www.solarsystemscope.com/textures/
+•The images are from https://pexels.com or https://www.solarsystemscope.com/textures/ or https://images.nasa.gov/

 •The flag on Mars is from https://free3d.com/3d-model/flag-pole-animated-unity-package-55318.html